 If prescribed, make sure your child takes pancreatic enzymes exactly as instructed.

 A nutritionist or dietitian can help you and your child.
-Talk with your child's healthcare provider about a referral.
+Ask your child's healthcare provider for a referral.

 Some children have problems growing and gaining weight.
-Talk with your child's healthcare provider about nutritional supplements.
+Talk with your child's healthcare provider or nutritionist about which types and amounts of foods or supplements to include in your child's diet.

-Encourage your child to exercise and be physically active.
+Encourage your child to exercise regularly and drink lots of fluids.

-Your child should see his or her healthcare provider at least every 3 months.
+Your child should see his or her healthcare provider at least every 3 months, or as directed.

 Make sure you talk with your child about the dangers of smoking.
 He or she should not smoke and should stay away from others who do.